openzipkin/zipkin/README.md

 ### Elasticsearch
-The [Elasticsearch](zipkin-server#elasticsearch-storage) component uses Elasticsearch 5+ features, but is tested against Elasticsearch 7-8.x.
+The [Elasticsearch](zipkin-server#elasticsearch-storage) component uses Elasticsearch 5+ features, but is tested against Elasticsearch 7-8.x and OpenSearch 2.x.

 It stores spans as Zipkin v2 json so that integration with other tools is straightforward.
 To help with scale, this uses a combination of custom